mnielsen/finding_scenius/finding_scenius.md

 their great good fortune in being in the right place at the right time.
 Their genius derived from scenius.

-## The problem of scenius
+## This essay

-It's obvious that environment matters for creative work.
-But I'm making a much stronger claim: I'm saying that environment sometimes matters far more than intrinsic talent.
-While the Florentine Renaissance supports this claim, the analysis of the last section is not a watertight argument.
-In the remainder of part I of this essay I'll sharpen up our understanding of when scenius matters, and when it doesn't.
+It is, of course, a bland truism that environment matters for creative work.
+But in part I of this essay I'll make a much stronger claim: environment sometimes matters far more than intrinsic talent.
+To support this claim, we'll take apart the notion of scenius.
+We'll start by attacking it: maybe Florence was just a lucky fluke (wrong, we'll show).
+That disposed of, we'll ask what causal factors create a great scene.
+The result is that we'll distill the notion of scenius into something much sharper than the definitions offered by Eno or Kelly.
 Then, in part II of the essay I'll discuss what this means for the choice of creative work.

 ## Was Florence just lucky?